 Day 1, Saturday, Nov.
 25: Depart from home and arrive in San Jose, Costa Rica (airport code: SJO).
-You will be met at the airport after clearing customs and immigration by a local representative with your name on a placard and transferred to our hotel where you can spend the afternoon photographing the beautiful botanical garden on the grounds of the hotel.
+Take the free shuttle to the hotel per the instructions in the letter you received: Exit baggage area, turn right, walk about 200 yards to the restaurant Malinche.
+The shutter arrives there every 30 minutes on the 1/4 and 3/4 hour.
 In the late afternoon or early evening, Jim will go over the technical and artistic aspects of hummingbird photography as well as photographing birds in flight.
-Enjoy a group dinner and then overnight at Hotel Bougainvillea, San Jose, Costa Rica.
+Enjoy a group dinner and then overnight at the Courtyard by Marriott San Jose Airport Alajuela, San Jose, Costa Rica.

-Day 4 - 6, Tuesday - Thursday, Nov.
-28 - 30: After early morning photography and breakfast, we drive toward Mt.
+Days 2 - 4, - Sunday - Tuesday, Nov.
+26 - 28: After early morning photography and breakfast, we drive toward Mt.
 Arenal.
 Enroute we stop and have lunch at an amazing place where you can photograph dozens of wild green iguanas in the trees, on the ground, and up close and personal.
 We then arrive at our lodge at the base of the sometimes-active Mt.
 Arenal, a volcanic cone-shaped mountain that rises dramatically above the rainforest.
-From the terrace of the hotel, and on the hotel property, you will be able to photograph many species of birds such as the blue-gray tanager, Montezuma oropendola, social flycatcher, and green honey creeper.
+From the terrace of the hotel, and on the hotel property, you will be able to photograph many species of birds such as the blue-gray tanager, Montezuma oropendola, social flycatcher, and green honeycreeper.
 A short distance from the hotel is a reptile zoo, and here we'll have the opportunity to take several of the exotic, tropical reptiles and amphibians onto the terrace and photograph them in natural backgrounds and in natural light.
 Overnight Arenal Observatory Lodge.

 Day 10, Monday, Dec.
 4: We the spend the morning photographing, and then we head back to San Jose arriving at the airport about 2:00pm to connect with your late afternoon flight home.